Phuker/multi-tldr/Readme.md

 **Q: Do I need to rebuild any index after `git pull` or create new `.md` files?**

 A: You don't any more.
-Local file is fast enough, and I added a cache variable.
+Local file is fast enough, and I added a cache decorator.

 **Q: I want fuzzy find command usage.**